 - can overwhelm beginners

-- Enabling unnecessary modules reduces performance
+- enabling unnecessary modules reduces performance

 6. YITH WooCommerce Multi Vendor